 Iowa is pretty lucky since the deadly spiders native to North America are actually pretty rare in our fine state.
 However, there are still over 40 different varieties that call it home.

-- Common House Spider – As their name suggests, these are the most common type of spider that you will find in your house.
-They like enclosed areas like buildings as the adjoined edges that make up corners are the perfect place to weave their webs.
+As their name suggests, these are the most common type of spider that you will find in your house.
+House spiders like enclosed areas like buildings as the adjoined edges that make up corners are the perfect place to weave their webs.
 Their small size and brown color allow the common house spider to go majorly unnoticed by most.

-- Wolf Spider – Like the Fisher spider, the Wolf spider doesn’t use webs to catch prey, instead it chases them down.
-While they prefer tall grass or shrubs with an abundant supply of prey, if your house fulfils that need, they will move right in.
+Like the Fisher spider, the Wolf spider doesn’t use webs to catch prey, instead it chases them down.
+While they prefer tall grass or shrubs with an abundant supply of prey, if your house fulfills that need, they will move right in.
 Unlike the Fisher spider, the Wolf spider is poisonous, but their bites aren’t lethal.

 Those are the most common ones you are likely to find in your yard or your house, but, while rare, black widows and brown recluse spiders, two of the most venomous spiders in North America, have been spotted once or twice in Iowa.
 Typically they only end up here if they were brought in accidentally from places where they are more prevalent.